There is more of a focus on healthy aging than ever! Life expectancy has increased, and odds are you will live past 80.

 You dehydrate easier, your organs weaken quicker, your brain cells shrink, and you get sick more easily.
 In addition, alcohol and other stimulants make common medical conditions worse.

 These substances can also interact with medications, and can increase your risk of falls.
-Check out our previous blog post on Alcohol Alternatives to reduce alcohol use.
+Check out our previous blog post on Alcohol Alternatives: A Buzz without the Alcohol to reduce alcohol use.

 Minimizing alcohol and stimulants is an great way to focus on healthy aging!